Zhengyuelab/SAFEMCN/README.md

 #### 📌 **Result Interpretation:**
 The *SAFEMCN* package visualizes the variation of network topology parameters with sample size as a line graph, providing an intuitive representation of topological changes, while also outputting the corresponding topological parameter values for each sample size (e.g., node_num_original.csv, edge_num_original.csv) and saving them in a designated folder.

-Furthermore, the AR1 module of the *SAFEMCN*  package takes these output files (e.g., node_num_original.csv) as input to identify the Nmin threshold: the lowest AR1 value (marked by a rapid decrease followed by a rapid increase) is determined as Nmin, indicating the emergence of a topological plateau.
+Furthermore, the AR1 module of the *SAFEMCN*  package takes these output files (e.g., node_num_original.csv) as input to identify the N<sub>min</sub> threshold: the lowest AR1 value (marked by a rapid decrease followed by a rapid increase) is determined as N<sub>min</sub>, indicating the emergence of a topological plateau.

 Additionally, the AR1 module outputs a CSV file containing the AR1 coefficient for each sample size (e.g., node_num_original_window15_AR1.csv) and generates a scatter plot showing how the AR1 coefficient changes with sample size.
-Finally, the module also generates an AR1_min.csv file, which records the determined Nmin value and its corresponding AR1 value.
+Finally, the module also generates an AR1_min.csv file, which records the determined N<sub>min</sub> value and its corresponding AR1 value.

 The content of the AR1_min.csv file is as follows:
 | file                         | window | Nmin | min_AR1      |